JanithT-Lboro/VisionScripts/README.md

 # VisionScripts
-Scripts focused on Object Detection and Tracking
-Purpose of this Repository is to show some vision based examples I have worked on.
+Repository focused on displaying some examples of work I have done concerning:
+- Object Detection
+- Object Tracking
+- Colour Detection